ibm-cloud-docs/AnalyticsEngine/aggregating-logs.md

 - [Retrieve the status](#retrieving-the-status-of-the-log-configuration) of the log configuration.
 -	[Delete the log aggregation configuration](#deleting-the-log-configuration).
 Deleting the configuration stops all log collecting to the centralized log server.

-**NOTE**: If log aggregation is configured for data nodes, the configuration is automatically applied on all newly added nodes as well.
+If log aggregation is configured for data (compute) and task nodes, the configuration is automatically applied on all newly added data (compute) and task nodes as well.
+{: note}

 ## Prerequisites
 {: #log-aggregation-prereqs}